JosiahImmanuel02/Cryptography---19CS412-classical-techqniques/README.md

         str[i] = toupper(str[i]);
     }

-    // Remove letters already in the key from the alphabet j = 0;
+    j = 0;
     for (i = 0; i < 26; i++) {
         for (k = 0; k < n; k++) {